kimnewzealand/Git-Resources/GitCommands.md

 Note on adding files to the remote:

 + When it is your first push from a repo, you will first have to make the link between the local and remote repository via: `git push  --set-upstream origin master`, or shorter `git push -u origin master`.
-As of then, `git push` will refer to the upstream branch you've set:i.e. origin /     master.
+As of then, `git push` will refer to the upstream branch you've set: i.e. origin / master.

 <br>